 Gauguin’s fraught relationships with fellow artists are explored in Room 3, particularly two key friends who, in spite of falling out with him, remained as portrait subjects for the rest of his life: Vincent van Gogh and Meijer de Haan (1852–1895).
 A group of portraits of de Haan shows how he became a symbolic cipher within his work that far outlived their friendship (and the sitter himself), stretching the possibilities for portraiture into something new across different media, such as the wooden bust of de Haan (1889–90, National Gallery of Canada).

 Room 6 has a selection of portraits in which Gauguin used symbolic objects, arranged into still lifes, to stand in for absent figures.
 These surrogate portraits had been part of Gauguin’s repertoire from the 1880s, but this room shows how they took on increasing significance during the isolation of his later years.
-They include proxy portraits of Van Gogh, his former friend who had been dead for a decade, which depict the blooms from sunflower seeds sent from France (such as 'Sunflowers with ‘Hope’', 1901, Private Collection, Milan); Gauguin may have been the first to understand that sunflowers were Van Gogh’s signature motif and he would be famous for them.
+They include proxy portraits of Van Gogh, his former friend who had been dead for a decade, which depict the blooms from sunflower seeds sent from France (such as 'Still Life with ‘Hope’', 1901, Private collection, Milano, Italy); Gauguin may have been the first to understand that sunflowers were Van Gogh’s signature motif and he would be famous for them.

 'Gauguin radically expanded the parameters of portraiture.
 He understood how deeply modern art would be the expression of the individual, idiosyncratic personality, and he realised that the portrait must serve as the portal to rich, contradictory interior worlds.
 That he found the stylistic vocabulary to evoke this complexity is the mark of his genius.'